hirokiadachi/GANs-Evaluation/README.md

 # GANs-Evaluation
-Subjective evaluation of generated images.<br>
+This GUI application is for subjectively evaluating  of generated images quality.
 Evaluation images need to save in pickle file.<br>